Why is My Cat Attacking Me All of a Sudden? And How To Handle

 How do you discipline a cat for attacking?

-Instead of physically disciplining the cat, walk away or use a non-physical punishment like a water sprayer, compressed air can, cap gun, hand-held alarm or perhaps a loud hiss if the cat begins to swat or attack.
+It is not recommended to discipline your cat for aggressive behaviour.
+This can worsen the behaviour and cause your cat to become fearful or anxious.
+Instead of physically disciplining the cat, walk away, focus on positive reinforcement or use a non-physical punishment like a water sprayer, compressed air can cap gun, hand-held alarm or perhaps a loud hiss if the cat begins to swat or attack.

 My name is Isabella, and I am a dedicated and knowledgeable cat enthusiast.
 With years of experience caring for cats and a deep love for felines, I made a mission to help other cat lovers navigate the challenges of cat ownership.